Brian Abel Ragen

 Chair, Special Session: “Art is Not Enough: Tensions Between Life and Art in 20th-Century American Women Novelists,” 1992 Mid-West Modern Language Association Convention

-Manuscript Reader, Palgrave Macmillan Publishers, Loyola University Press, The South Atalantic Review, Papers on Language & Literature (prior to editorship), Victorian Studies, Christianity & Literature
+Manuscript Reader, Palgrave Macmillan Publishers, Loyola University Press, The South Atlantic Review, Papers on Language & Literature (prior to editorship), Victorian Studies, Christianity & Literature.

 Chair, Special Session: “The Figure of the Preacher in Twentieth-Century American Literature,” 1990 Modern Language Association Convention